wwfyde/dify-docs/en/tutorials/model-configuration/xinference.md

 4. Obtain the model UID

     Copy model ID from `Running Models` page, such as: `2c886330-8849-11ee-9518-43b0b8f40bea`
-5. After the model is deployed, connect the deployed model in Dify.
+5. After the model is deployed, connect the deployed model in MoLook.

     In `Settings > Model Providers > Xinference`, enter: